Criminal Defense Attorney Fighting for Clients in Plano and Dallas Since 1993

 White collar crimes include embezzlement, money laundering, tax evasion, securities fraud, and insurance fraud.
 These are usually non-violent, financially-oriented crimes.
 Plano criminal defense attorney Jeffrey C. Grass has extensive experience defending clients who have been charged with either state or federal white collar crimes.
 White-collar crimes are usually felonies; a conviction can mean stiff penalties including heavy fines, a lengthy prison term, and a number of other potential consequences.
 Call the Law Offices of Jeffrey C. Grass as soon as you can if you are charged with committing fraud or any other white collar crime in the state of Texas.

-If you’re charged with DUI in the Dallas-Fort Worth area, contact the Law Offices of Jeffrey C. Grass at once.
+If you’re charged with DUI or DWI in the Dallas-Fort Worth area, contact the Law Offices of Jeffrey C. Grass at once.
 Experienced Plano DUI attorney Jeffrey C. Grass and his legal team can assess the details of your case, provide candid legal advice, and develop a sound, aggressive defense on your behalf.
 When your future and freedom are at risk, you need an experienced DUI lawyer who routinely, effectively defends accused drivers.
 With heavy fines, a license suspension, and possible jail time if you’re convicted, it’s imperative to have an experienced Dallas-Fort Worth DUI attorney at the Law Offices of Jeffrey C. Grass working on your behalf.

 If you are accused of domestic violence in Plano or anywhere in the Dallas-Fort Worth area, contact Plano domestic violence defense attorney Jeffrey C. Grass as swiftly as possible.
 Texas aggressively prosecutes anyone accused of domestic violence.
 The criminal laws governing domestic violence in this state are complex and apply to a variety of circumstances and behaviors.
 If you are charged with criminal domestic violence, your future, your family, and your freedom could all be at risk.
 You must have the help of an experienced Texas domestic violence defense lawyer – an attorney with the Law Offices of Jeffrey C. Grass.